andrewrgarcia/elaine-cli/README.md

 ## Elaine — CLI Reference Management for Researchers

-Elaine is a lightweight command-line reference manager designed for researchers, engineers, and writers who work directly with **LaTeX / BibTeX** and want **clarity, determinism, and local ownership**.
+Elaine is a lightweight command-line reference manager designed for researchers, engineers, and writers who:

+* write LaTeX directly
+* want deterministic BibTeX
+* want full local ownership
+* want references to behave like code and data

-Elaine does not try to be a PDF library, a cloud sync tool, or a GUI replacement for Zotero.
+Elaine does not try to be a PDF library, a cloud sync tool, or a PDF hoarder.
 It focuses on **one thing**: managing references cleanly and compiling reliable `.bib` files.

 ---